mbrochh/mbrochh-blog/content/social-networks.md

 expectations or purpose.
 I quickly understood how these apps could be used to achieve certain goals and so I had created a personal agenda on how to use them (and why to use them).
-However, over time, they became mainstream and changed the way we use the internet and even changed the way we interact with other people and maybe even the way we work as a society.
+However, over time, they became mainstream and changed the way we use the internet, they changed the way we interact with other people and maybe even the way we work as a society.
 Until now, I just swam with the stream.
 I never mindfully looked at these changes and asked myself if they are good or bad and if I want to be part of this or not.
 It all boils down to:

 I don't know why I post food porn on Facebook.
 Everyone seems to do it, so I just do it as well.